rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit5.md

 11. Your Dashboard (see the MS Word document).
 12. In the Developer Toolbar, click Home.

-### HOL 5-2 Creating an Interactive Report: In this hands-on lab, you create a new database application and then using the Create Page wizard, you add an interactive report page (2.5 points).
+### HOL 5-2 Creating an Interactive Report: In this hands-on lab, you create a new database application and then, using the Create Page wizard, add an interactive report page (2.5 points).

 In this lab, you create an interactive report on the HARDWARE table.
 You created this table in HOL 2-2.
-First, you create a database application and then you create the interactive report page.
+First, you create a database application and then the interactive report page.

 1. Create a database application.
 Perform the following steps: